FICO Credit Scores: What Do They Mean?

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+The three reporting agencies use slightly different formulas to build a credit score.
 The original FICO model was developed by Fair Isaac and Company.

-- Payment History - Have you paid more than 30 days late?
+- Payment History - Have you paid more than 30 days late, and how often?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you have?
+How much do you owe?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Each of these factors is assigned a value and a weight.
 The result is one number.
-Credit scores can be as low as 300 and as high as 800.
-Higher is always better.
-Most home buyers in the current environment have a score above 620.
+FICO scores range from 300 to 800.
+Higher is better.
+Most home buyers will likely find their scores between 620 and 800.

-Before you can improve your credit score, you have to get your score and make certain that the credit reports from each agency are correct.
+Before you can improve your FICO score, you have to get your score and make certain that the reports from each agency are correct.
 Fair Isaac, the company that invented the first FICO credit score, sells scores on its website: myFICO.com.
 It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
-Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once per year from all three agencies when you visit AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Want to know more about your FICO score?
 Call us at 978-422-2311.